 All of our printed Vanuata flags are produced by a process called Dye Sublimation.
 The system drenches each fibre of the fabric, resulting in a flag with wonderful precise colour, and vitally the design appears perfectly on each side.
 This is known as ‘printed through to reverse’ and is an important consideration when choosing your flag as both sides will be seen when flying.
-To offer our appreciation for your order we now offer Free Delivery on all flag orders.

 In 1887 a white-red horizontal bicolour with blue rectangle and a circle of five-five pointed stars was adopted as the flag of the Anglo-French Joint Naval Commission.
 The area was declared Vanuatu neutral territory between France and Britain.
 When Franceville declared independence, the flag remained the same.